yosunlu/Cassandra-Based-Weather-Data-Platform/README.md

 # Cluster Setup

-'setup.sh' is provided to download and setup all the necessary files for this project.
-Note that you might need to give setup.sh executable permission before running it.
-You can do this running:
-`wget https://raw.githubusercontent.com/cs544-wisc/f23/main/p6/setup.sh -O setup.sh
-chmod u+x setup.sh
-./setup.sh`
+- Prerequisite: Docker downloaded
+- Clone this repo
 - run `docker build . -t p6-base`
   - Dockerfile: built on ubuntu:22.04 and wget Cassandra and Spark
 - run `docker compose up -d`
   - docker-compose.yml:
-    p6-db-1:
     - starts three containers
     - ports: "127.0.0.1:5000:5000" in the first container indicates that, port 5000 in the container will only listen to port 5000 on your local machine
     - volumes: "./nb:/nb" maps local nb directory to the one in the container
-    - note that the first container will run the cassandra script, essentially connecting the three containers; the first container also runs jupyterlab on port 5000, and exposes it to the host machine
+    - note that the first container (p6-db-1) will run the cassandra script, essentially connecting the three containers; the first container also runs jupyterlab on port 5000, and exposes it to the host machine

 Now enter "127.0.0.1:5000" at your browser.
 This should be the jupyterlab page.
 Note that occasionally you'll need to clear the cache for the page the appear.